lmlynik/lmlynik.github.io/_posts/2017-07-27-scala-and-csharp.markdown

 C# (pronounced c-sharp) is an object oriented language with some features which are attributed to functional programming running on CLR.
 Scala is an object oriented language with some features which are attributed to functional programming running on JVM.

-So first thing might be surprising is both descriptions are similar, the differece is that C# emphasises OOP more then its FP features.
+So first thing might be surprising is both descriptions are similar, the difference is that C# emphasizes OOP more then its FP features.
-Scala emphasises FP slightly more from OOP, but not as strongly as C# does it for OOP - but this is my subjective remark.
+Scala emphasizes FP slightly more from OOP, but not as strongly as C# does it for OOP - but this is my subjective remark.

-Both languages implement concepts of a `class`, inheritence, intefaces, polymorphism and other things which are attributed to be pillars of OOP, and similarly they do it for FP even thought in C# it's a little shunned - like immutability and purity, which are considered in the C# environment as plain old "good practises".
+Both languages implement concepts of a `class`, inheritance, interfaces, polymorphism and other things which are attributed to be pillars of OOP, and similarly they do it for FP even thought in C# it's a little shunned - like immutability and purity, which are considered in the C# environment as plain old "good practices".

 I will skip the OOP basics and language syntax differences as there are many other resources which are talking about it.